Best daily deals

 These earbuds do well distinguishing between the vocals of Kali Kali Badli, as sung by Nooran Lal, and the drums, cymbals, and flutes.
 Plus, at around the 1:47 mark, where Nooran glides between notes (called meend in Hindi/Urdu), the transitions are as smooth as you’d hope them to be.

-All of this only remains true if the earbuds remain firmly in your ear.
+This is only true if the earbuds are firmly in your ear.
 If they slide out even a little, the bass will drain out of whatever you’re listening to, and auditory masking due to external noise could become an issue.
 Finding better-fitting ear tips would be a boon here.

 Can you use the JBL Tune 230NC TWS for phone calls?